NPS Illness Protocol

 - New Loss of Taste or Smell - A new loss of taste or smell can be an early symptom to a viral upper respiratory infection.

-*Symptom Free/Asymptomatic includes: resolution of symptom(s) and fever-free for the last 24 hours prior to returning, without the use of fever-reducing medication.
+*Symptom Free/Asymptomatic includes: improvement and/or resolution of symptom(s), diarrhea, vomiting, and fever-free for the last 24 hours prior to returning, without the use of fever-reducing medication.
+COVID-19 testing is encouraged for symptomatic individuals.
+Free testing available.
+Contact your school for details.